Austere helped to establish the risk management system for the St Helens Mountain Bike Trails on behalf of Break O’Day Council.

 Emergency responders are able to access time-saving information such as distances and time to access/egress emergency points via foot, bike, 2WD vehicle, and 4WD vehicle and helicopter winch and landing zone information.

-In August 2020, it was announced that Break O’Day Council had won the LG Professionals Awards Partnerships and Collaboration Award for the St Helens Trails Emergency Management System – read more here.
+UPDATE: In August 2020, it was announced that Break O’Day Council had won the LG Professionals Awards Partnerships and Collaboration Award for the St Helens Trails Emergency Management System – read more here.